mattupstate/angular-pipeline-example/README.md

 The command specified to run in the `protractor` services is `wait-for-hub npm run e2e-ci`.
 This makes use of a custom script (`bin/wait-for-hub`) that waits for the Selenium Hub service to be aware of both Chrome and Firefox.
 Once ready, the script then calls `ng e2e -c ci` which runs Protractor using the `e2e:ci` configuration expressed in the `angular.json`.

-### `make artifacts-deploy`
+### `make release-candidate`

-The `make artifacts-deploy` step copies the build artifacts to an S3 bucket via the AWS command line tool.
+The `make release-candidate` step copies the build artifacts to an S3 bucket via the AWS command line tool.
 Additionally, the artifacts are stored in the bucket using a versioned key prefix such that multiple versions of the application may be accessed using a conventional hostname.

 ### `make smoke-test`

 The `make smoke-tests` step runs a specicialized end-to-end test configuration designed to perform lightweight, non-volatile tests against a newly published version of the application.

-### `make infra-deploy`
+### `make release`

-The `make infra-deploy` step applies any desired changes to the cloud infrastructure that delivers the application on the public internet.
+The `make release` step applies any desired changes to the cloud infrastructure that delivers the application on the public internet.
 Cloud infrastructure is managed using Terraform.

 ## Public CI Integration